 Operational risk is defined as the risk of direct or indirect financial losses due to failure attributable to technology, employees, procedures, or external events.
-The definition includes legal risk but excludes reputational risk.

-Operational risk is inherent in all business activities undertaken by Banking Circle, from its operational execution, to its onboarding of clients and third parties, to the models that are used.
+Operational risk is inherent in all business activities undertaken by Banking Circle, from its operational execution to its onboarding of clients and third parties, to the models that are used.
 Furthermore, Banking Circle accepts that it is not possible to conduct its operation without bearing a certain exposure to operational risk.
 The management of operational risk is an integral part of Banking Circle's handling of its risks with key processes in place to support the organisation in proactively identifying, assessing, monitoring and managing/mitigating operational risks to the largest extent possible at reasonable cost.